METHODS-Group/DRDMannTurb/docs/source/getting-started.rst

 Installation
 =============

+For users, pre-compiled wheels for the package are available via ``pip install drdmannturb``.

-The following sections will guide you through the installtion of DRDMannTurb and its dependencies.
+Alternatively, the following section will guide you through the installation of DRDMannTurb and its dependencies in a fresh environment.
 The following instructions should work on any operating system (OS) that is supported by `Anaconda <https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html>`_, including **Windows**, **macOS**, and **Linux**.

 #.
 Clone DRDMannTurb from its `GitHub repository <https://github.com/METHODS-Group/DRDMannTurb>`_.
    Enter the directory and check out the branch of your choice.